 The chyme is gradually expelled into the upper part of the small intestine.
 Upon entry of the chyme into the small intestine, the pancreas releases pancreatic juice through a duct.
 This pancreatic juice contains the enzyme, pancreatic amylase, which starts again the breakdown of dextrins into shorter and shorter carbohydrate chains.
 Additionally, enzymes are secreted by the pancreas and intestinal cells that line the villi.
 These enzymes, known collectively as disaccharidases, are sucrase, maltase, and lactase.
 Sucrase breaks sucrose into glucose and fructose molecules.
-Maltase breaks the bond between the two glucose units of maltose, and lactase breaks the bond between galactose and glucose.
+Maltase breaks the bond between the two glucose and glucose.
 Once carbohydrates are chemically broken down into single sugar units, or monosaccharides, they are then absorbed into the intestinal cells.